Skip to main content

 -H "Idempotency-Key: {KEY}"

-Replace {KEY} with a unique identifier for this payment.
-You could randomly generate this identifier or follow a system, such as a combination of the agreement reference and payment date.
+with a unique identifier for this payment.
+You could follow a system to generate this identifier, such as a combination of the agreement reference and payment date.
+You could also randomly generate this identifier using version 4 universally unique identifiers (UUIDs).
+For example:

-If you make another payment creation request with the same Idempotency-Key, it will not create a new payment.
+If you send a payment creation request with the same Idempotency-Key

 Use webhooks to receive automatic event updates